Load (album): Recording

-Metallica worked for most of the next year with a break for the summer festival season.
+Metallica worked for most of the next year, with a break for the summer festival season.
 A short tour commenced in August, during which the band debuted two new songs, "2 X 4" and "Devil's Dance".
 In November, Hetfield learned of his father's cancer diagnosis and briefly departed for Wyoming to be with him, using the time away to write lyrics.
-The following month, Metallica made an appearance at Whisky a Go Go honoring the 50th birthday of Motörhead singer Lemmy, performing several Motörhead covers.
+The following month, Metallica made an appearance at the Whisky a Go Go nightclub, honoring the 50th birthday of Motörhead's singer Lemmy, performing several Motörhead covers.
 In January 1996, with so many new songs recorded, the band decided to scrap the idea of a double album and release the material as two separate albums.
 This was decided for multiple reasons.
 Firstly, the band would have had to back out of the 1996 Lollapalooza festival to complete production of the double album.
 Secondly, a double album only counts as one album on your contract, according to Ulrich, so "this way it counts as two [and] we get the pot of gold at the end even quicker!"
 Lastly, the workload tired the members out.
 Hetfield said at the time: "As time went on we realized that we couldn't tackle all of it at once; we were like nine months into the recording and weren't even done with half of the songs.
 It was too hard to focus."
 So, half the songs would be released first as Load and the other half as Reload the following year.

 Concerned about the long recording process, Elektra Records set May 1, 1996, as the mastering date for the upcoming album.
 From March to April 1996, the band was in New York City recording overdubs and commencing mixing at Right Track Studios, with further mixing being done at nearby Quad Recording Studios.
 The band invited local journalists to these sessions to hear previews of the new album.
 Hetfield's father died in late February 1996, after which Hetfield returned to New York to finish recording.
 In an interview with Rolling Stone, he stated that he "went back to when [former Metallica bassist] Cliff [Burton] died" and "got some of the feelings out through the music".

 Load is Metallica's longest studio album at 78 minutes and 59 seconds in length, the maximum duration a single CD could be.
 The long length was marketed by Elektra through advertisements on MTV and stickers affixed to initial pressings of the album itself.
 "The Outlaw Torn" had to be shortened by one minute to fit on the album; the full version of the track was released on the Reload single "The Memory Remains" as "The Outlaw Torn (Unencumbered by Manufacturing Restrictions Version)", with a running time of 10:48.